Medically reviewed by Kristin Hall, FNP

 However, like all medications, Propecia can potentially cause side effects.

-According to the FDA documentation for Propecia, these side effects were reported by between 1.2 and 1.8 percent of men who used Propecia in clinical trials.
+According to the FDA documentation for Propecia, these common side effects were reported by between 1.2 and 1.8 percent of men who used Propecia in clinical trials.

 Although uncommon, other adverse effects have been reported with Proscar, which contains a higher-strength version of finasteride used to treat prostate enlargement.